 Her Master’s thesis, titled From the Ground Down: A typological and technological analysis of a lithic assemblage from an Aboriginal site in central New South Wales, was an analysis of a stone tool assemblage excavated at Cowra.

-Tory is currently working on community outreach for an Australian documentary, Lake of Scars.
+Tory also worked on community outreach for an Australian documentary, Lake of Scars.
 Lake of Scars is a film exploring scarred trees, middens and stone scatters at one site in Victoria and the people working to conserve and protect these objects.